himanshu-dixit/crusher/README.md

 <h2 > Fast all-in-one testing framework</h3>

-[Crusher](https://crusher.dev) is a fast all-in-one open source testing framework, it includes low-code recorder, runner + batteries built-in.
+[Crusher](https://crusher.dev) is a fast all-in-one open source testing framework, it includes low-code recorder, runner + batteries, infra built-in.

 Instead of wrestling with 100s of tools & libraries, you only need crusher.